 Personal property used to service the rental

 Landlord property protection may also help you cover equipment like lawnmowers or snow blowers if they are damaged.
-However, some things won’t be covered under your landlord’s policy such as your personal bike or DVD player if you leave them.
+However, some things won’t be under your landlord’s policy such as your personal bike or DVD player if you leave them.

 These kinds of coverages are always subject to the deductibles and limits found in your specific landlord policy.
 The deductible is the price you’ll pay for a covered loss before your landlord insurance enters.
 A limit in your insurance policy is the maximum amount your policy will pay after a covered loss.
 Each kind of coverage usually has its own separate deductible and limit.
 You may also set your own deductible and limit values for these coverages.

 If a person obtains injuries on your rental property and you’re responsible for it, the liability portion of a landlord insurance policy may help pay for the person’s medical bills and even your legal expenses.
 For instance, if your tenant falls down the stairs at your rental property and the court decides that you didn’t maintain the stairs and/or railing, you could be responsible for the tenant’s medical, legal and other expenses.
 If that was the case, your landlord liability coverage may help you pay for those expenses up to the limit of your own insurance policy.
 Usually, you won’t have to pay a deductible for a liability claim.